Dagmawialebachew/AAUDatingBot/DEPLOYMENT_CHECKLIST.md

 **Welcome message:**
 ```
-Welcome to AAU CrushConnect! 💘
+Welcome to AAU AAUPulse! 💘

 This is where AAU students:
 🔥 Find their match